wp-plugins/events-manager/readme.txt

 * changed location form templates to call a seperate/single map template
 * fixed inconsistencies with set_status functions in EM_Events and EM_Location objects
 * added deregistration of em script on BP messages page to avoid autocompleter clashes
+* fixed WPDB::escape() usage and replaced with esc_sql()
+* fixed duplicating events not copying excerpt and tags
+* fixed capabilities not being saved for bbPress 2.2+ roles
+* fixed featured image on event/location submission - now only showing delete checkbox if image exists
+* changed #_ATTENDEESPENDINGLIST so it includes any booking statuses that reserve a space

 = 5.4.4 =
 * updated Spanish, Polish and POT translations